Victoria Clark

-Victoria Clark (born October 10, 1959) is an American actress, musical theatre singer and director.
+Victoria Clark (born October 10, 1959) is an American actress, musical theatre soprano, and director.
 Clark has performed in numerous Broadway musicals and in other theatre, film and television works.
-Her soprano voice can also be heard on innumerable cast albums and several animated films.
+Her voice can also be heard on various cast albums and in several animated films.
 In 2008, she released her first solo album titled Fifteen Seconds of Grace.
-In 2005, she won a Tony Award for Best Leading Actress in a Musical for her role in The Light in the Piazza.
-She also won the Drama Desk Award, Outer Critics Circle Award, and the Joseph Jefferson Award for her performances in the same show.
+A five-time Tony Award nominee, Clark won her first Tony Award for Best Actress in a Musical in 2005 for The Light in the Piazza.
+She also won the Drama Desk Award, Outer Critics Circle Award, and the Joseph Jefferson Award for the role.
+She won a second Tony Award for Best Actress in a Musical in 2023 for Kimberly Akimbo.